Geotab/sdk/src/hardware/developing-an-iox/protocol.md

 #### Information Type 1 - Packet Wrapper

-This is used to send a packet of up to 1023 bytes of binary data through the GO to myGeotab.
+This is used to send a packet of up to 1023 bytes of binary data through the GO to MyGeotab.

 Usage:
 1. Send Packet Wrapper - Beginning of data packet (0).